 JOUR 101 Survey of Mass Communications.
 Visual Communication Module.
-The students’ study the history of film and photography, photojournalism, photo ethics, and social media.
+The students study the history of film and photography, photojournalism, photo ethics, and social media.

 JOUR 103 Visual Communication Design.
-I instructed a three-hour class on introduction to design, Photoshop and typography.
+I instructed a three-hour class on introduction to design, Photoshop, and typography.

 COM 442 Newswriting Electronic Media.
-This course helps students to acquire skills necessary to gather news, conduct interviews, and write scripts for electronic media.
+This course helps students to acquire the skills necessary to gather news, conduct interviews, and write scripts for electronic media.
 The emphasis is writing for the eye and ear in a multimedia environment.
-Students create a PSA for broadcast and online, NPR-style radio feature, and write scripts from video.
+Students create a PSA for broadcast and online, NPR-style radio feature and write scripts from video.

 COM 340 Newswriting.
-This course is writing intensive and assists students in identifying stories, conducting interviews, gathering news, research, and writing for convergent media.
+This course is writing intensive and assists students in identifying stories, conducting interviews, gathering news, researching, and writing for convergent media.
 Students learn about plagiarism and ethics in a multimedia environment.